pulamusic/jekyll-base/_posts/2017-05-28-sunday-morning.md

 So currently I am in the middle of the first design tutorial, having covered typography and color so far.
 I have to say that these tutorials throw a lot of details out there, leaving little room to absorb them.
 For instance, there are complementary and analogous color schemes - these are the ones I remember - but I can't say that I fully understand the difference.
 Something about changes in hue, lightness, and saturation.

-Just a quick look and I have found a explanation [here] (http://www.tigercolor.com/color-lab/color-theory/color-theory-intro.htm).
+Just a quick look and I have found a explanation [here](http://www.tigercolor.com/color-lab/color-theory/color-theory-intro.htm).
 This ought to be a decent reference site.
 I have long thought that I need to use a better palette of colors for the pages I create, adding some thematic consistency.
 This is something I need to work out.

 Ultimately, I would like to expand both my coding and design skills so that I am able to create a truly interesting and interactive site.
 What the site will be still alludes me to a certain degree, but I do know that I am not interested in creating a boring site that nobody will want to visit.
 My goal is to create a site for my students and for potential employers that highlights my work and interests.
 In a sense, the entire website could be a portfolio for my work.
 Either that, or it could be a blog with a separate portfolio.